belovedpearl/mycar_frontend/README.md

 [Picture of post page to a post author]()

 Post owners are allowed access to a dropdown from where they can edit and delete the post using the edit and delete icons.
+Non-post owners cannot perform update or delete functions on any post.

 [Picture of delete and edit icons]()